garrandall/popular-music-data/tracks/-loneliness-made-me-realize--it-s-you-that-i-need-the-temptations.md

   ranking_list: Billboard Hot 100
   start_date: '1967-12-09'
 ---

-Oh Lonely man am I, ever since you said goodbye, girl I know that I should have woke up, cuz it seems now that we've broke up, your fairwell kiss is haunting mee, my two lips cry out constantly, let your heart let your heart be your guide,
+Oh, lonely man am I
+Ever since you said goodbye
+Girl, I know that I should have woke up
+'Cause I see it now that we've broke up
+Your farewell kiss is haunting me
+My tooting lips cry out constantly
+Let your heart, let your heart be your guide
-(forget about your foolish prid) forget about your foolish pride,
+Forget about your foolish pride

-(Baby I keep tellin, I keep tellin, baby I keep tellin) starting tomorrow I keep telling myself, im gonna get out and find me somebody else, somebody thats sweet and kind who will erase you out of my miiind, but tell me how can I find somebody new baby, when my two arms keep reaching out for you, and my two lips keep right on repeating, its you that I need oh, you know that even when I close my eyes to forget ya, I see your face and your memories too, girl I've never felt this lonelyness before, and hooo girl I just can't take it no more,

-Every night a million tears I shed, Girl girl i'm only goin out of my head, just take a good look and you'll see what this lonelyness is doin to meee, (paul) (uh baby its you that need) ohaul) don't you know that its you that I need (eddie) (baaaby) Oh I can't take this lonelyness, (its you that I need)
+Starting tomorrow I keep telling myself
+(I need ya; baby, I need ya)
+I'm gonna get out and find somebody else
+(I need ya; baby, I need ya)
+Somebody that's sweet and kind
+(I need ya; baby, I need ya)
+Who will erase you out of my mind

+But tell me, how could I find somebody new, baby?
+(It's you that I need)
+When my two arms keep reaching out for you?
-Awww baby I need ya, (Its you that I need) oh Baby)
+(It's you that I need)

-(You that I need) Some fool im gonna be no more, cuz i'll soon be knockin', knockin' on your door, gonna get down on my bending knees, beg and plead giiirl come back to me, its you that I need (ever night a million tears I shed) giirl its you that I need (every morning goin out of my head) girl take a good look and you'll see a, what does this lonelyness
+And my two lips keep right on repeating
+It's you that I need (Baby, I need you)

+You know that even when I close my eyes to forget ya
+I see your face and your memories too
+Girl, I've never felt this loneliness before
+And oh, girl, I just can't take it no more
+Every night a million tears I shed
+Girl, next morning going out of my head
+Just take a good look and you'll see
+What this loneliness is doing to me

+Baby, it's you that need
+Don't you know that it's you that I need?
+Oh, I can't take this loneliness
+It's you that I need
+Oh baby, I need ya
+It's you that I need; baby, I need ya

+Some fool I'm gonna be no more
+'Cause I'll soon be knocking, knocking on your door Gonna get down on my bended knees
+Beg and plead, girl, come back to me
+It's you that I need
+(Every night a million tears I shed)
+Girl, it's you that I need
+(Very soon going out of my head)
+Girl, take a good look and you'll see
+What does this loneliness is doing to me